somakchowdhury/pbt_learns_tidyverse/README.md

 - There are cheatsheets for most tidyverse packages.
 You can find useful ones in the `/cheetsheats` folder.
 - Installing packages and loading them into an R session.
 - Keeping a track of your session.
-- Saving everything and commiting changes.
+- Saving everything and commiting changes. {Refer to the wiki for smooth [GIT integration](https://github.com/somakchowdhury/pbt_learns_tidyverse/wiki/Git-based-version-control-using-R-studio.)}

 ## PART 2